Skip to content

 What's the difference between XPE and EVA?

 The major difference between XPE and EVA mats is the manufacturing process used to create the mats.
 EVA is created through the use of an industrial chemical called formamide, which gives an acrid odour to the product.
-Although in liquid form formamide is toxic, during the manufacturing process formamide evaporates, and the small amount that is left slowly evaporates over time.
-Many governments agencies have done studies on formamide and found it to be harmless in the levels that are found in EVA mats.
+Although in liquid form, formamide is toxic, during the manufacturing process, formamide evaporates, and the small amount that is left slowly evaporates over time.
+Many government agencies have done studies on formamide and found it to be harmless at the levels that are found in EVA mats.
 The government of Canada conducted a scientific screening to determine if there were any ill effects and found “that formamide is not harmful to human health at current levels of exposure” [1].
-Although EVA mats are not hazardous to your health, they’re produced in a much less environmentally friendly way than XPE.
+Although EVA mats are not hazardous to your health, they're produced in a much less environmentally friendly way than XPE.

 As a result of the manufacturing process, EVA mats off-gas formamide which has a unique ammonia-like smell [2].
 This smell usually lingers in new EVA mats for several weeks.
 What sets XPE mats apart from EVA is that XPE mats are odourless, which makes a substantial difference when you regularly use the mats.